 When you ask a UX designer “What do you do for a living?” the easiest answer would be “I am a web designer.”
 However, that is pretty much like asking a busy project manager who juggles projects daily the same question, and getting the answer “Oh, I prioritize things.”

 In reality, UX design is different to web design, although there are many similarities.
 Let’s have a look at the main distinctions between UX design and web design so you can see clearly what service best benefits your business.

 Design vs. design

-Both UX designers and web designers focus on the end user.
+Both UX and web designers focus on the end user.
 They want to make sure that the product is pleasing to the eye, easy to use, and in a nutshell that the user is happy with the product.
-The difference lies in what aspects each of them is focused on.
+The difference lies in what aspects each of them focuses.

-If you have a website that requires the basics, for instance if you have a cafe and want to showcase your menu and special offers on a basic website, then you would benefit from a web designer.
-They can make the website beautiful and easy to use, and can make sure you have separate pages that show, concisely, what you want the user to see.
+If you have a website that requires the basics, for instance, if you have a cafe and want to showcase your menu and special offers on an uncomplicated internet site, then you would benefit from a web designer.
+They can make the website beautiful and easy to use and can ensure that you have separate pages that show, concisely, what you want the user to see.

 Who has the technology?

 Apart from this, UX designers do not depend on just one platform.
 They can work on your website, on your mobile app or even on your desktop software.
-The reason is that, while web designers start from the technology and find their way to the users, UX designers do the opposite: the start with the user (studying their needs, their psychology and their habits) and then find ways through which technology can help meet those needs and user desires.
+The reason is that, while web designers start from the technology and find their way to the users, UX designers do the opposite.
+They begin with the user (studying their needs, their psychology, and their habits) and then find ways to which technology can help meet those needs, and the user desires.

 How to use UX and web design?

-So in the end it boils down to priorities.
-If you want to aim high, and to get it right the first time, your best investment is in a UX designer- they will handle the “web design part”, and much, much more, so that your brand ends up hand in hand with the users as they surf your website or use your app.
+So, in the end, it boils down to priorities.
+If you want to aim high, and to get it right the first time, your best investment is a UX designer.
+They will handle the “web design part,” and much, much more so that your brand ends up hand in hand with the users as they surf your website or use your app.